storageos/tutorials/mysql/004-failover.md

 > Usually takes ~10 seconds to create the replica in this example.

-In order to keep this tutorial simple, we are going to delete the MySQL pod and create it on a different in our cluster
+In order to keep this tutorial simple, we are going to delete the MySQL pod and create it on a different node in our cluster.

 `kubectl delete pod mysql`{{execute}}